 The World Affairs Council of New Hampshire will host three film showings and discussions around the state featuring The Refugees of Shangri-La: Exploring Modern Immigration and Identity, a documentary that explores these questions directed by New Hampshire residents Doria Bramante and Markus Weinfurter.
 The documentary provides historical background on the humanitarian conflict that has left 1/6th of Bhutan's population nationless.
 The film follows a group of Bhutanese families from the refugee camps in Nepal to their new homes in the Granite State.

 The Humanities Council has awarded a grant to the World Affairs Council for three screenings of the film beginning next month.
-Each screening of the hour-long film will be followed by a discussion facilitated by Sara Withers, Professor of Anthropology at UNH.
+Each screening of the hour-long film will be followed by a discussion facilitated by Sara Withers, Lecturer in Anthropology at UNH.
 The discussion will explore issues such as immigration, racism, ethnocentrism, and questions of identity through the lens of the refugees' story.
 The film knits together international and local issues while also serving as a mirror, allowing attendees to examine their own roots and cultural identity.

 The first screening will be held in Nashua on Wednesday, September 17 at 7 p.m. at Nashua Community College.
 The second showing will take place on Wednesday, October 22 at 7 p.m. at the Laconia Public Library.
 The final showing will take place on Wednesday, November 12 at 7 p.m. at the Congregational Church, 21 Front St. in Exeter.
 All events are free and open to the public.
 For the most updated information, please visit the World Affairs Council of NH website or call Elyse Harris at 314-7970.

 The Humanities Council has awarded a grant to the Wadleigh Memorial Library in Milford for a lecture and film series based on the Making Sense of the Civil War project created by the National Endowment for the Humanities.